Alexandra Feodorovna (Alix of Hesse): Rejection by the Russian people

-Alexandra had a difficult relationship with her mother-in-law, Marie Feodorovna.
-Unlike other European courts of the day, Russian protocol gave the Dowager Empress seniority in rank to the Empress.
-At royal balls, Marie entered on her son's arm and Alexandra followed on the arm of one of the grand dukes.
-Marie was so accustomed to the tradition that she was surprised when Alexandra was bitter about her junior role at court.
-The crown jewels were the property of the current Empress, but Marie refused to relinquish them to Alexandra.
-Marie begrudgingly surrendered the magnificent collection when Alexandra threatened to not wear jewels to official court events.
+Alexandra had a difficult relationship with her mother-in-law, Maria Feodorovna.
+Unlike other European courts of the day, Russian protocol gave the dowager empress seniority in rank to the empress.
+At royal balls, Maria entered on her son's arm and Alexandra followed on the arm of one of the grand dukes.
+Maria was so accustomed to the tradition that she was surprised when Alexandra was bitter about her junior role at court.
+Maria also "carried her insistence on precedence so far that the chiffres of the maids of honor of both Empresses bore the initials M. A. instead of A. M., which was the proper order."
+The crown jewels were the property of the current Empress, but Maria initially refused to relinquish them to Alexandra.
+Maria begrudgingly surrendered the magnificent collection only after Alexandra threatened not to wear any jewels at all to official court events.

-Alexandra was unpopular in the Imperial family.
-She was a fervent advocate of the "divine right of kings" and believed that it was unnecessary to attempt to secure the approval of the people, according to her aunt, German Empress Frederick, who wrote to Queen Victoria that "Alix is very imperious and will always insist on having her own way; she will never yield one iota of power she will imagine she wields ..."
+Alexandra was unpopular in the imperial family.
+She was a fervent advocate of the 'divine right of kings' and believed that it was unnecessary to attempt to secure the approval of the people, according to her aunt, German Empress Victoria, who wrote to Queen Victoria that "Alix is very imperious and will always insist on having her own way; she will never yield one iota of power she will imagine she wields ..."
 She dreaded social functions and enjoyed being alone with Nicholas, so she did not host the balls and parties that a tsarina normally would.
-Members of the Imperial family resented that she closed off their access to the tsar and the inner court.
+Members of the imperial family resented that she closed off their access to the tsar and the inner court.
 She disliked Nicholas's uncle, Grand Duke Vladimir Alexandrovich.
 She declared that Vladimir's sons Kirill, Boris and Andrei were irredeemably immoral.
-In 1913, she refused Boris's proposal for the hand of Grand Duchess Olga.
-During the war, Vladimir's wife, Grand Duchess Marie Pavlovna openly criticized Alexandra.
+In 1913 she refused Boris's proposal for the hand of Grand Duchess Olga.
+During the war Vladimir's wife, Grand Duchess Marie Pavlovna, openly criticized Alexandra.

-Insecure about her modest origins as a minor German princess, Alexandra insisted on being treated with the full honors due to an Empress.
-In 1896, Alexandra and Nicholas went on a European tour.
-When Wilhelm II lent her an antique silver toilette service that had once belonged to Queen Louise of Prussia, she was insulted and declared that only a gold service was suitable for an empress.
+Insecure about her modest origins as a minor German princess, Alexandra insisted on being treated with the full honors due to an empress.
+In 1896 Alexandra and Nicholas went on a European tour.
+When Wilhelm II lent her an antique silver toilette service that had once belonged to his great-grandmother, Queen Louise of Prussia, she was insulted and declared that only a gold service was suitable for an empress.
 She dressed herself "with great magnificence".
-At the Russian court, courtiers mocked for her "dress[ing] in the heavy brocade of which she was so fond, and with diamonds scattered all over her, in defiance of good taste and common sense."
+At the Russian court courtiers mocked for her "dress[ing] in the heavy brocade of which she was so fond, and with diamonds scattered all over her, in defiance of good taste and common sense."